 Bake in the oven at 350-degrees for approximately 25-30 minutes.
 The cornbread will be toasty brown on top.
 A cake tester or knife should come out clean when it’s done.

-Top it with shredded cheddar cheese and serve!
-It’s enough to feed 4 people, fill them up, and have a little bit of leftovers.
+- Top it with shredded cheddar cheese and serve!
+It’s enough to feed 4 people, fill them up, and have a few leftovers.

 - 1 pound ground beef